fisher-bien-1718/python-turtle-Paddy-Bergin-1718/1-turtle_basics/README.md

 t.left(90)
 t.forward(100)
 ```
+This is the meat of the program, where we move the turtle around and
-Now for the important part of the program.
-Here we call a *function* of
+draw on the screen.
+Here we call a *function* of `t`.
+This function is
-`t`.
-This function is another block of code that exists somewhere in the
+another block of code that exists somewhere in the turtle module.
-turtle module.
-We don't know what it is exactly, but we don't need to.
+Someone else wrote that function for us, and it probably does a lot of
+work for us.
+However, we just need to know what it does.

 ## Reference